DCAN-Labs/BIBSnet/README.md

 ## 2. BIBSnet

-Produces a segmentation from the optimal pair of T1 and T2 aligned images created by nnU-Net from a model trained on 0-8 month old infants.
+Quickly and accurately segments an optimally-aligned T1 and T2 pair with a deep neural network trained via nnU-Net and SynthSeg with a large 0 to 8 month old infant MRI brain dataset.

 ## 3. PostBIBSnet